NoClass White Paper

 The Future of NoClass

+Future development will focus on expanding starter applications, strengthening tooling, growing the documentation library, and providing example projects that demonstrate real-world procedural MVC patterns.
 The objective is not to replace every PHP framework.
-The objective is to provide developers with a credible alternative when simplicity, transparency, and explicit architecture are priorities.
+The objective is to provide developers with a credible, modern alternative when simplicity, transparency, and explicit architecture are priorities.

 Explore NoClass